chris34/HTML2RSS/README.md

 Thus, you do not need any account or login to be up to date what is happening on these sites.
 You just need a RSS-reader and an Internet-connection.

 # Dependencies
-The only dependency you need to run this script is Python 2.x.
+The only dependency you need to run this script is Python 3.x.
 If you have not installed it already, you can simply do this under a Debian-like OS by running

-    sudo apt-get install python
+    sudo apt-get install python3

 # Installation
 Simply download (or clone) this repository.
 You're done!